 The picture painted of beef’s toughest muscle group is no longer the gray-tinted, cold and windy scenario of tough customers relentlessly gnawing on tough, leathery meat.
-Oh no. The picture is warm — the blue of smoke, the pink of a smoke ring, and the deep brown of an awesome crust.
+Oh, no. The picture is warm — the blue smoke, the pink of a smoke ring, and the deep brown of an awesome crust.

 Brisket is the whole point of having a smoker, some would say.
 In its many forms — pastrami, corned beef, or pot roast — it has staked a permanent place on the American menu.
 Tried and true recipes can make way for the inventive.